jojo259/pit-grinder-mod-final/README.md

 # pit-grinder-mod-final
 grinds pit, uses an API for instructions

-requires an authorization token
+requires an authorization key

 ### usage:
-- **important:** create a text file in your .minecraft folder called `token.txt` and put your authorization token in there
+- **important:** create a text file in your .minecraft folder called `key.txt` and put your authorization key in there
 - press J to toggle bot
 - press K to toggle built-in autoclicker (do not use if using external killaura or autoclicker)
 - press F3 + P once to disable pausing when minecraft is not in focus